DOT Physicals for CDL & Non-CDL Drivers

 Same Day Appointment Available.

-- DOT Physical Exams: We offer physical exams for commercial and non-commercial driver licenses.
+- DOT Physical Exam: We offer physical exams for commercial and non-commercial driver licenses.

-- Same Day Appointment Available: To make things as convenient for you, you can request a same day appointment, and we will do our best to accommodate your requested date and time.
+- Same-Day Appointment Available: For your convenience, you can request a same-day appointment.
+We will do our best to accommodate your requested date and time.

 FMCSA DOT Certified Medical Examiner

-Our DOT certified doctor is listed on the Federal Motor Carrier Safety Association (FMCSA) National Registry of Certified Medical Examiners (NRCME).
-Our DOT Physical Examiner understands how important it is that you pass your test.
-Our certified medical examiner also knows how improved lifestyle choices and healthier habits can protect your livelihood.
-He will be glad to discuss these options with you during your physical exam.
+Our DOT certified doctor is listed on the Federal Motor Carrier Safety Association (FMCSA) National Registry of Certified Medical Examiners (CME).
+Our physical examiner understands how important it is that you pass your physicals.
+He also knows how to improve your lifestyle so you can maintain and protect your livelihood.

 Federal law requires drivers of commercial motor vehicles to receive regular physical examinations in order to operate commercial motor vehicles.
-This exam ensures that there are no health issues that could affect the driver’s ability to drive a commercial vehicle safely.
-During your DOT Physical, you will go through the three easy steps.
+This medical exam ensures that there are no health issues that could affect the driver’s ability to drive a commercial vehicle safely.

-STEP 1.
-DOT Physical Exam Form: You will fill out a brief one-page medical history detailing past illnesses and your overall health.
+You will fill out a brief one-page medical history portion detailing past illnesses and your overall health.
 We have DOT physical form for you at our clinic.
+Or you may download the Medical Examination Report form (MCSA-5895) from the official FMCSA website.

-Note: You will NOT be tested for drugs or alcohol during a routine physical.
+Note: You will NOT be tested for drugs or alcohol during a routine DOT physical exam.

-Pass Your DOT Medical Exam!
 Our examiner knows how important it is that you continue your livelihood as a commercial driver.
-With his extensive knowledge of the DOT Physical Exam guidelines that meet the requirements of the FMCSA Department of Transportation, our certified examiner will guide you through the DOT Physical Exam requirements.
+DOT doctor will guide you through the CDL Physical Exam requirements.

 What Do I Need to Bring?